mbreese/mvpipe_py/README.md

     $<              - The list of all inputs
     $<num           - The {num}'th input (starts at 1)

-    $?              - The input-group selected (if there are more than one)

     $num            - If a wildcard was matched for the target-name (%.txt, for example), the wildcard for output {num}.
-(Each output target filename can have at most one wildcard).
+(Each output filename can have at most one wildcard).

 ## Including other files
 Other Pileline files can be imported into the currently running Pipeline by